Colour by Numbers

-Colour by Numbers is the second album by the British new wave group Culture Club, released in October 1983.
-Preceded by the hit single "Karma Chameleon", which reached number one in several countries, the album reached number one in the UK and has sold 10 million copies worldwide.
+Colour by Numbers is the second album by the British new wave group Culture Club, released in the UK on October 10, 1983, with the US release following on October 13, 1983.
+Preceded by the hit single "Karma Chameleon", which reached number one in several countries, the album reached number one in the UK and has sold 10 million copies.
 It has been certified triple platinum in the UK and quadruple platinum in the US.
 It was ranked number 96 on Rolling Stone magazine's list of the 100 Best Albums of the 1980s.

 Overview

 Colour by Numbers has sold more than 10 million copies worldwide, and like its predecessor, Kissing to Be Clever, contains several hit singles.
 In the United States, all the album tracks peaked at number three on the US Dance Club Songs chart.
 "Karma Chameleon" was the signature track from the album and when released as single reached number one in many countries.
 "Church of the Poison Mind" reached number two in the UK, and went top 10 in the US, Canada, Australia and many European countries.
 "Miss Me Blind" was released in North America, South America, Japan, and Australia to great success (top five in the US and Canada), "It's A Miracle" became a top 10 or top 20 hit in several markets.
 "Victims" was released in Europe and Oceania, it was also a top five hit in the UK and Australia, but was not released as a single in the US.
 "Mister Man" was also released as a single in South Africa.

 The album was certified triple Platinum in the UK, Diamond in Canada, and 4× Platinum in the United States where it peaked at number two for six consecutive weeks behind Michael Jackson's Thriller.
 In an interview in 1998, the four members of Culture Club agreed that Colour by Numbers was their best work.
 It was remastered in 2002 and 2003, for the Culture Club box set and for a re-release of the album.
 In 2005, the album was also released in Japan in a cardboard sleeve, similar to the original vinyl artwork, also featuring the remastered tracks and five bonus songs that were on the 2003 version.
 In 2014 Boy George curated a live performance of Colour by Numbers in Manchester in collaboration with the BBC Philharmonic Orchestra.
 Songs were performed by Boy George and guest artists Jimmy Somerville, Eve Gallagher, John Grant, Zee Asha, Hollie Cooke and the Melodico Ensemble.

+Writing and recording

+Recording the album, Culture Club used the same producer, Steve Levine, and the same studio (Red Bus, London) as on their debut album but this time worked with several session musicians, most notably keyboardist Phil Pickett, who also co-wrote two songs, and backing vocalist Helen Terry.
+The songs took influence from earlier pop history, the melody of "It's a Miracle" was inspired by a Gilbert O'Sullivan song and "Church of the Poison Mind" by Stevie Wonder's "Uptight".